p10rahulm/your-static-website/content/docs/create_your_website/modify_settings.md

 #### Webstorm

 For any project related work, like find and replace across the project, [Jetbrains](https://www.jetbrains.com/webstorm/) is my go to editor.
-The only drawback is that the Ultimate Edition is available only as a paid option (And no I'm not getting paid for saying this).
+The only drawback is that the Ultimate Edition is available only as a paid option.
 Also looks-wise it is not top of line.
+But it's good for projects and there is a free version available.

 1. Get rid of 'public' folder: Needed so that you don't get overwhelmed with search results.
 So basically ensure that you have done step 1 [here](#how-to-modify)
 2. Open Project: When you open the editor it asks for the directory to open by default.
 If not, click > File > Open and choose your folder